Azure-Samples/dab-entraid-auth/README.md

   "scp": "Endpoints.Access",
 ```

-Get the value of `oid` claim from the decoded token and run the `./db/update-owner.sql` script to update the owner of the session, replacing `OBJECT_ID` with the value you just obtained.
+Get the value of the `oid` claim from the decoded token and run the `./db/update-owner.sql` script to update the owner of the session, replacing `OBJECT_ID` with the value you just obtained.

 The update script will set the user identified by the `oid` as the owner of the session.